Audit Committee Charter

 - receive reports of potential material violations by the Company or any of its officers, directors, employees, or agents, of applicable U.S. federal or state law or of a fiduciary duty arising under such law, and of the Company’s policies including the Code;

-- inform the Company’s Chairman of the Board, Chief Executive Officer, and General Counsel of any such report;
+- inform the Company’s Board Chair, Chief Executive Officer, and General Counsel of any such report;

 - determine whether an investigation into any matters within its scope of responsibility is necessary, and if so, to notify the Board, initiate an investigation, receive full access to all Company records and employees, and obtain advice and assistance from outside legal, accounting, or other advisors, as necessary to perform its duties and responsibilities;